Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 To _integrate_ is to take infinitesimally small measurements of something until you can approximate it with a high degree of accuracy.
-If you consider a _signal_ across time - for instance, **_love_** - to be _observable,_ then the act of taking smaller and smaller observances of the signal is a form of _fuzzy integration._  The reason it's "fuzzy" is there isn't a guarantee you'll observe _every_ possible instant of time, meaning the _rate_ of observance directly drives the resulting data's _resolution_.
+If you consider a _signal_ across time - for instance, **_love_** - to be _observable,_ then the act of taking smaller and smaller samples of it is a form of _fuzzy integration._  The reason it's "fuzzy" is there isn't a guarantee you'll observe _every_ possible instant of time, meaning the _rate_ of observance directly drives the resulting data's _resolution_.
 Realistically, unless you control the _generation_ of a signal, you can never _gauarantee_ you will observe every value it could occupy across time.